Flat-Fee Typing, Notarization & Recording for Customer-Selected Florida Lady Bird Deed Forms

 Understanding the Florida Lady Bird Deed

-With a Lady Bird Deed, you can:
+With a Florida Lady Bird Deed, some property owners:

 You Stay in Control

-• Sell or refinance without involving beneficiaries.
+✅ Sell or refinance the property without involving remainder beneficiaries

-• Change beneficiaries at any time without their consent.
+✅ Change beneficiaries at any time without their consent

 Why Is It Called a Lady Bird Deed?

-Additional Benefits of a Lady Bird Deed
+Additional Considerations for a Florida Lady Bird Deed

 Estate and Medicaid Planning